Your camera is old

 "We endeavour to perform the task as it would have originally been carried out at the factory"

-A camera is the primary tool of the photographer.
-As a Leica user, you enjoy the simplicity, reliability and the build quality that a Leica provides.
-You probably also appreciate the Bauhausian design gestalt.
+A camera is the photographer's primary tool.
+As a Leica user, you cherish the simplicity, reliability, and impeccable build quality that define Leica cameras.
+Additionally, you likely have an affinity for the timeless Bauhausian design ethos.

 'Panda'